numenta/NAB/README.md

     cd /path/to/nab
     python run_benchmark.py

-This will produce results files for the CLA anomaly detection method as well as baseline results using methods from the [Etsy Skyline](https://github.com/etsy/skyline) anomaly detection library.
+This will produce results files for the Grok anomaly detection method as well as baseline results using methods from the [Etsy Skyline](https://github.com/etsy/skyline) anomaly detection library.
 This will also pass those results files to the analyze_results.py script to